GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 ## Before you begin

-1. Create a new project or select an existing one in the **[Google Cloud Platform Console](https://console.cloud.google.com/project)**.
+1. Create a new GCP project or select an existing one in the **[Google Cloud Platform Console](https://console.cloud.google.com/project)**.
 1. Enable a [billing
     account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).